googleworkspace/gws-genai-addon-sample/README.md

 # gws-genai-addon-sample

-A Google Workspace add-on for Google Drive using Node.js and Generative AI APIs
+A sample Google Workspace add-on for Google Drive using Node.js and Generative AI APIs

 ## Solution Diagram